-When the whole nation had sinned, the elders of the land did this.
-After the animal was slain, its blood was presented to God:
+When the whole nation sinned, the elders of the land did this.

+After the animal was slain its blood was presented to God:
-Leviticus 4:5: "And the priest that is anointed shall take of the bullock's blood, and bring it to the tabernacle of the congregation:

-6 And the priest shall dip his finger in the blood, and sprinkle of the blood seven times before the Lord, before the veil of the sanctuary.

-7 And the priest shall put some of the blood upon the horns of the altar of sweet incense before the Lord, which is in the tabernacle of the congregation; and shall pour all the blood of the bullock at the bottom of the altar of the burnt offering, which is at the door of the tabernacle of the congregation."
+Leviticus 4:5-7: "And the priest that is anointed shall take of the bullock's blood, and bring it to the tabernacle of the congregation: And the priest shall dip his finger in the blood, and sprinkle of the blood seven times before the Lord, before the veil of the sanctuary.
+And the priest shall put some of the blood upon the horns of the altar of sweet incense before the Lord, which is in the tabernacle of the congregation; and shall pour all the blood of the bullock at the bottom of the altar of the burnt offering, which is at the door of the tabernacle of the congregation."

-In the case of the priest and the nation, part of the blood was sprinkled before the veil and the horns of the altar of incense in the holy place, while the rest was poured out at the base of the altar.
-In the case of leaders and the common people, the blood was applied to the horns of the brazen altar at the door of the tabernacle.
+If the priest or the entire nation sinned, part of the blood was sprinkled before the veil and the horns of the altar of incense in the holy place, while the rest was poured out at the base of the altar.
+If the leaders or the common people sinned, the blood was applied to the horns of the brazen altar at the door of the tabernacle.